Catelyn Stark: A Dance with Dragons

 Stoneheart is revealed to have spared Brienne, with the word shouted by Brienne evidently being "sword".
 Brienne locates Jaime at a camp in Pennytree during the siege of Raventree, claiming she has found Sansa with Sandor Clegane, who are both a day's ride away.
 The maid of Tarth warns Jaime that if he does not come alone, Catelyn's daughter will die.
 Jaime agrees and leaves.
 Later, Jaime is reported to have disappeared for weeks, a sign he has been successfully lured into Stoneheart's trap.

 The World of Ice and Fire

-The book states Ryman informed the brotherhood of Jaime's dismissal of Ryman, allowing the outlaws to ambush and hang Ryman near Fairmarket.
+The book states Tom O'Sevens informed the brotherhood of Jaime's dismissal of Ryman, allowing the outlaws to ambush and hang Ryman near Fairmarket.
 However, in Brienne's point-of-view in the fourth book, Tom states "our lady" (Stoneheart) had already gone to Fairmarket, because she "never sleeps".
 This suggests Lady Stoneheart killed Ryman herself, and now sources differ (as The World of Ice and Fire is also written from an in-world maester).

 The Winds of Winter

-In a 2018 interview with the Chinese Esquire, author George RR Martin confirmed that Lady Stoneheart will reappear and have a prominent role in the forthcoming novel.
+In a 2018 interview with the Chinese Esquire, author George R. R. Martin confirmed that Lady Stoneheart will reappear and have a prominent role in the forthcoming novel.
 He stated: "In the sixth book, I still continue to write her.
 She is an important part of the entire book."